-Dr. David Earll joined the Ithaca College School of Music, Theatre, and Dance in 2018 and presently serves as the Professor of Tuba/Euphonium.
+Dr. David Earll joined the Ithaca College School of Music faculty in 2018 and presently serves as the Professor of Tuba/Euphonium.
 In addition to his work with the IC Tuba/Euphonium Studio, Dr. Earll coaches chamber music ensembles and offers seminars in the pedagogy of breathing for woodwind/brass players and vocalists.
 Prior to his appointment at Ithaca College, Dr. Earll taught at the University of Wisconsin-Platteville as the Assistant Professor of Tuba, Euphonium, and Trombone; and at Mesa Community College as the Adjunct Professor of Tuba/Euphonium.
-David currently plays with The Northern Lights Duo, The International Willson Low Brass Quintet, the Cayuga Chamber Orchestra, the Symphoria Orchestra, and the Ithaca Brass.
+David currently performs with The Northern Lights Duo, Sam & Dave’s Brass Extravaganza, the Cayuga Chamber Orchestra, the Symphoria Orchestra, the CCO Brass Quintet, the Symphoria Brass Quintet, and the Ithaca Brass.
 He has also performed with the Dubuque Symphony Orchestra, Ensemble Nouveau, Sam & Dave's Brass Extravaganza, the Paris-based Opus 333 Quatuor de Saxhorns, the Tallgrass Brass Band, the Tempe Symphonic Wind Ensemble, the University of South Dakota Faculty Brass Quintet, Salt River Brass Band, and the Boston-based Nautilus Brass Quintet.

 David Earll is a Willson Tuba Artist, and performs exclusively on the Willson 3200 F Tuba and the Willson 3050 CC Tuba.

-For more information, including an updated performance schedule, please visit Dr. Earll’s website at www.davidearll.com.
+For more information please visit Dr. Earll’s website at www.davidearll.com.